PODCASTS

 Joe Jackowski on Februa, Elaboration of Systems, and Philosophy of Mind

 My guest today is long-time friend Joe Jackowski on today's episode.
-It was mostly us catching up as with the pandemic.
+It was mostly us catching up with the pandemic.

 We have not had a lot of time interacting with each other cause he still is living near the University of Michigan.
 So this was when he was home for the Christmas break, roughly.
 We got to catch up on what we're reading and thinking about recently.